 Now, there’s Ephemeral port forwarding and it works on all servers, not just the static IP ones.

 Their ROBERT feature offers the ability to spoof domains to any IP of your choice (think server side hosts file) and the ability to block IPs and IP networks (CIDR notation) which is useful for ads that don’t use domain names, or for blocking malicious networks.
-Basically a completely customizable DNS and IP firewall.

-Windscribe is also available on iOS and Android.
+Windscribe is also supported on iOS and Android.
 Their iOS app offers Ikev2 and OpenVPN support, network whitelisting, Siri shortcuts, a custom config mode (the ability to import any OpenVPN config from any provider and use it in the app.